 Do all UK visitor visa applicants need to attend an interview?

 No, UKVI only calls selected applicants for interviews based on risk assessment criteria.
 Most straightforward applications from low-risk countries with strong supporting documents do not require interviews.
-Interviews are typically requested when additional verification is needed.
+Interviews are typically requested when additional verification is needed — for example, applicants from high-risk countries, those with limited travel history, or applications with financial inconsistencies.

 How long does a UK visitor visa interview typically last?

 Most UK visitor visa interviews last between 10 to 20 minutes.
 Complex cases or applications requiring more detailed questioning may extend to 30 minutes.
-The duration depends on the interviewing officer's assessment of which questions need clarification.
+The duration depends on the interviewing officer's assessment of which questions need clarification, and how complete and consistent your initial application was.

 Can I bring an interpreter to my UK visa interview?